swcarpentry/DEPRECATED-bc/novice/ref/05-prompts-exits.md

   To exit from `ipython` type `exit()`, or `CTRL-D` then press `y`.

-- If your shell prompt is `...:` you have a unclosed environment inside `ipython`.
+- If your shell prompt is `...:` you have an unclosed environment inside `ipython`.

   <img src="img/ipython-unclosed.png" />